 I am a singer/songwriter and I come from a family of singers and musicians and songwriters.
 It's something I've been doing since I was a little kid.
 It’s hard to get out of the way of music and songwriting in my family.
-I started writing songs when I was five years old.
+I started playing guitar and writing songs when I was five years old and I have recorded three albums of my original tunes.
 I've performed with my wife, my daughter, my sisters, my in-laws, my niece and the list goes on and on.
 It’s a nice situation if not a little strange.
 I'm grateful that I can't stop doing it.

 My parents were Jack and Jude and they met while working as actors in a play.